-We are a team of seven investment professionals who work together on Equities desk in the Value Investment team at Schroders.
-Over the past decade we have implemented a value investment strategy, a contrarian and proven approach to investing.
-The value investment team is responsible for over £12bn assets (as at 30 June 2015), managed in a disciplined value style.
+We are a team investment professionals who work together on the Equities desk in the Value Investment team at Schroders.
+Over the past decade we have implemented a value investment strategy, a contrarian and proven apprach to investing.
+The value investment team is responsible for over £12.3bn assets (as at 31 December 2019), managed in a disciplined value style.

 - Nick Kirrage, Fund Manager, Equity Value

 - Andrew Evans, Fund Manager, Equity Value